QSBASE93

 Customizing the BSP

-If you want to use our Yocto Layer, or want to create your own customized Linux distribution, have a look at our Yocto Guide.
+If you want to use our Yocto Layer, or want to create your own customized Linux distribution, have a look at our yocto-guide-index.

 Next Steps Hardware